tomwhite/zx81-not-only-30-programs/README.md

 xxd -p web/images/craps.p | tr -d '\n' > web/images/craps.p.hex
 ```

 Note that the `-d` option is needed to collapse the display file in the P file so that it can fit on a 1K ZX81.
-This option is not available on the standard version of ZXText2P, so I created a version that adds it.
-[TODO: link]
+This option is not available on the standard version of ZXText2P, so I created a version that adds it (see https://github.com/tomwhite/zxtext2p).

 Or just run the following to convert all files: